bugsbugsbux/jjj/README.md

 ```

 Unknown variables are assumed to be verbs because nouns are evaluated
-*immediately* when defined, so their variable parts have to exist
+immediately when defined, so their variable parts have to exist
 beforehand.
-Verbs, however, are only evaluated when *used*, so unknown
+Verbs, however, are only evaluated when used, so unknown
 parts at the time of definition are ok.
 This also allows functions to
 reference themselves!
 ```J